TABLE OF CONTENTS

 A fifteen (15) minute break is allowed during each four (4) hour work period.
 Each break is to be preceded and followed by an extended period of work.
 Break times may not be saved to be used at another time.
 Example: If a student works 4 hours, he/she is entitled to a 15 minute break after approximately 2 hours of work.

 A meal break of ½ hour (without pay) is added to each eight hour work period.
 Example: If a student works from 8:00 A.M. to 4:30 P.M., ½ hour of this time is for a lunch break.
-Student employees will be paid for 8 hours of work.
+He/She will be paid for 8 hours of work.
 Unpaid lunch periods may not be waived and added on as additional payable hours.

 Students are required to maintain the CSB/SJU confidentiality policy (see complete statement in the College/University Policy Statement Section of this handbook).